DollarAkshay/Treasure-Hunt/README.md

 1. Make sure to test whether it works from other computers.
 Find the ipaddress of the server by typing `ipconfig` in CMD.
 It should be something like `192.168.12.123`.
 So open a browser from another computer and type http://192.168.12.123:8001 and you should be able to view the index.html page.

+## NOTE

+#### For treasure hunt, please do not name the images in sequential order as anyone can guess and access the next question.
+Preferably use a random name and MD5 hash of that name so that it is literally impossible to guess the filename.

 [1]: /images/screenshots/Creating%20Virtual%20Host.png?raw=true
 [2]: /images/screenshots/Treasure%20Hunt%20Homepage.png?raw=true